- Must be 18+ to participate. T&Cs apply.

 The United States federal government regulates everything via the Commodity Futures Trading Commission (CFTC).
 It categorizes prediction markets as “contract events” that are outside the realm of sports betting and online gambling.

 There’s a lot of contention around how to handle the situation legally.
-Things are evolving constantly, with gambling regulators, operators, and stakeholders seeking clarity.
+Things are changing constantly, with gambling regulators, operators, and stakeholders seeking clarity.
 The main concern is to settle jurisdictional disputes and establish rules/revenue structures.

 Believe me when I say this is an evolving situation.
 Legal battles are unfolding between individual states (New Jersey, Nevada) and the various platforms (Kalshi, Coinbase).